Pink Floyd Logo

 What is the Pink Floyd triangle?

-The Pink Floyd triangle, seen on the cover of “The Dark Side of the Moon,” shows a glass prism dispersing white light into colors.
+The Pink Floyd triangle, seen on the cover of “The Dark Side of the Moon,” depicts a glass prism dispersing white light into its constituent colors.
 This design has deep meaning and represents key parts of the band’s identity.

-The design stands for three main things: the band’s stage lighting, the album’s lyrics, and a request from Richard Wright, the band’s keyboardist, for a “simple and bold” design.
+The design represents three main elements: the band’s stage lighting, the album’s lyrics, and a request from Richard Wright, the band’s keyboardist, for a “simple and bold” design.
 The prism and light beam reflect the impressive light shows that were a key part of the brand’s live performances.
 These shows were known for their stunning visual effects, making the prism a fitting symbol.

 The prism connects to the themes in the album’s lyrics.
 “The Dark Side of the Moon” examines human experiences and emotions like conflict, greed, time, and mental illness.
 The way white light breaks into colors through the prism mirrors the band’s exploration of these themes.